 Can you imagine the absolute thrill of climbing into an iconic Spitfire TR9, ready to take to the skies?
-It has long been the dream of most flying fans and now Red Letter Days are making that dream a reality.
-For the first time in UK history, you can be king of the world by flying high in a magnificent two seater warbird.
+It has long been the dream of most flying fans and Red Letter Days are making that dream a reality.
+For the first time in UK history, you can be king of the world by flying high in a magnificent two-seater warbird.

 These supercars of the air are fitted with scrupulously maintained Rolls Royce engines.
 Pilots who fly the craft are some of the best in the country, each highly trained individual has come from either a military or commercial background, so you’re in the safest of hands.

 - There are just eight operational TR9 carriers remaining and around 50 Spitfires of any type in the entire world

 - The Spitfire was the only British fighter plane to stay in constant production throughout the war.
 They remained in active service right up to 1955

 - The names Snipe and Shrew were considered but Spitfire was chosen, from the Old English meaning someone of strong or fiery character